brgibson/blog-prototype/_posts/2015-06-08-creating-innovation-paths-at-edmunds.md

 > In 2014, eleven out of the twelve participating teams came from the API developer community.

-We had another successful event.
+We had another <u>successful</u> event.
 Far better than the first one.
 The entrepreneurs received valuable feedback on their products from real customers as well as investors, industry experts, and other business leaders.

-This time, momentum did not cease with the end of the event.
+This time, <i>momentum did not cease</i> with the end of the event.
 We knew we needed to follow through with some of these products.

-So we created Fastlane.
+So we created <u>Fastlane.</u>

 <h2 class="question-heading">Fastlane Accelerator:</h2>
-## The Product/Market Fit Acceleration
+##The Product/Market Fit Acceleration

 Coming out of Hackomotive 2014, we identified several products that we thought had great potential.
 We ended up selecting three to take part in our very first accelerator program–Fastlane.